Can you eat chocolate, not count calories, and still drop a dress size in a month? Yes, if you're on the Cinch Diet.

 - Eat like clockwork, starting within 1 hour of getting up and spacing meals 3-5 hours apart.
-Doing so helps control your blood sugar and hunger hormones, and revs up your metabolism.
+According to the plan, doing so helps control your blood sugar and hunger hormones, and revs up your metabolism.

 - Mix and match produce, whole grains, lean protein, plant-based fats, and seasonings.
 They make you feel full and help you lose weight.

 - Focus on flavor with seasonings that don't add calories or sodium.

 The diet starts with the optional “Fast Forward" phase, which lasts 5 days.
 During that time, you can eat only limited amounts of spinach, raspberries, almonds, nonfat plain yogurt, and eggs (or vegan alternatives).

 After that, every meal has a certain amount of fruits or vegetables, whole grains, lean protein, plant-based fat, and seasonings like garlic, vinegar, lemon zest, cinnamon, and chili peppers.